 Dealing with out-of-the-money options

-- amend the scheme to reduce the option exercise price so that it better reflects the current share price;
+Amend to reduce option exercise price to better reflect current share price?

 What does this mean for you?

 Employers considering ways to reinstate the value of their employee option plans should be aware that there are a number of different methods that can be used which have varying implications under the Corporations Act, ASX Listing Rules and income tax legislation.
 For employers that decide not to do anything, it may be worthwhile to remind employees that have paid tax under the up-front method that they should be entitled to a refund of tax if their options are still out-of-the-money at the end of the exercise window.

 It is also worth reviewing whether employee option plans are still the best mechanism for motivating employees and considering whether your company should adopt a performance rights plan.

 The content of this article is intended to provide a general guide to the subject matter.
 Specialist advice should be sought about your specific circumstances.